Want more expert tips and vacation inspiration? Subscribe to SmarterTravel on YouTube!

 There’s one essential item for healthy travel that you won’t see in this list: medicine.
 You can find recommended remedies in Must-Pack Medications for Travel and 9 Over-the-Counter Medicines You Should Pack for Every Trip.

 We’ve told you over and over again just how dirty and germ-infested planes are.
 One of the most contaminated areas—and the one most likely to touch your food—is the tray table.
-Defend yourself with the Air-Protector, a disposable, antibacterial cover that can be put over your tray or headrest.
+Defend yourself with the Seat Sitters Airplane Seat Protector, Tray Table Cover, and Face Mask Kit.
+These machine-washable, antibacterial covers can be put over your tray and headrest.

-You might not always have access to clean running water and soap, so always pack some travel-sized hand sanitizer (these come in rubber cases with loops so you can attach them to your day pack).
+You might not always have access to clean running water and soap, so always pack some travel-sized hand sanitizer.
 Use it before you eat, after using the airplane bathroom, or anywhere else you encounter germs.
-For the sake of the people around you on the plane, we recommend an unscented hand sanitizer, like this one that helps moisturize as well as kill germs.
+For the sake of the people around you on the plane, we recommend an unscented hand sanitizer.

 Hand sanitizer is great but doesn’t work as well when you need to clean a hard surface, like a picnic table or the seatback screen on a plane.
 Use an antibacterial wipe before using the TV remote in your hotel room or the seatback movie screen on the plane.
 Individually wrapped sanitizing wipes won’t dry out and work on pretty much any surface.